Examples of interacting particle systems on $\mathbb{Z}$ as Pfaffian point processes: coalescing branching random walks and annihilating random walks with immigration: Introduction and statement of key results

 while leaving $\K_{12}(y,y) = (1-\theta)/2$ unchanged.
 Then the Pfaffian for $\rho^{(N)}$ has only a single non-zero entry on the top row, and expanding along this row one finds

-We remark that no exponential convergence statement such as (\ref{expconv}) holds for the BCRW model, since empty gaps in the initial condition can only be filled at linear speed.
+We remark that no exponential convergence statement such as (\ref{expconv}) holds for the BCRW model, since long empty gaps in the initial condition are only filled at linear speed.
 However, for many initial conditions there is weak convergence to a Bernoulli invariant measure - see the remarks in section \ref{s2}.